MattMencel/azdo-pipeline-examples/README.md

 * The Terraform `tfplan` file can be found in a path stored in the `$(terraform.path)` pipeline variable.
 * The wiki has a `/Builds` directory at it's root as well as a `/Builds/Template.md` file (see below).
 * Terraform is already installed on the build agent.

+### Terraform Azure Pipeline

+This is the base pipeline from which all other template pipelines are called.

+When setting up a Terraform pipeline for a new stack you can copy the `terraform-azure-pipeline.yml` file to the root of your stack, rename it to `auzre-pipelines.yml` and edit it as needed.

 ### VSTS Agent Deploy to AKS